Blood clots during period: How much is too much?

 Everything you need to know about period clots

-Why do you have blood clots on your period?
+Why do you have period blood with clots?

 Is your period clotty by nature?
 Seeing jelly-like blood clots during periods might freak you out.
 However, a menstrual clot is very common and, in most cases, nothing to be worried about.

-Period clots happen because, during menstruation, your uterus sheds more than just menstrual blood.
-The lining of the uterus (A.K.A. endometrium) sloughs off a mixture of blood, blood byproducts, tissue, and mucus.
+Period clots happen because, during menstruation, your uterus sheds more than just blood.
+The lining of the uterus (a.k.a. endometrium) sloughs off a mixture of blood, blood byproducts, tissue, and mucus.
 Apologies if you were about to eat lunch.

 This delightful mixture of bodily substances isn’t pure liquid in form.
 As your period progresses, some of the endometrial buildup will accumulate at the bottom of your uterus.
 Your body produces substances called anticoagulants to help loosen up and liquefy this material.
 This makes it easier to flow through the cervix and out through the vaginal canal.

-Your body may not make enough anticoagulants to match the amount of fluid and tissue your uterus is shedding1 As a result, clumps of gel-like clots pass through the cervix.
-Blood clots can end up on your pad, tampon, menstrual cup, or disc.
+Your body may not make enough anticoagulants to match the amount of fluid and tissue your uterine wall is shedding.1 As a result, clumps of gel-like clots pass through the cervix.
+These period blood clots can end up on your pad or tampon, or in your menstrual cup or disc.

-There’s still some debate among the scientific community as to whether period clots form in the uterus or vagina.
+There’s still some debate among the scientific community as to whether period blood clot formation takes place in the uterus or vagina.
 Nevertheless, we do know that they’re a common and normal characteristic of menstrual flow.2

 Period clots vary in color.
 They go from bright to dark red, blackish, blue- or purple-ish, or even brown.
-Brown is most common towards the tail end of your mensesAnother term for menstrual flow (commonly known as your period)..
+Brown is most common towards the tail end of your menses.

 Watch for clots during your period to know what’s normal for you.
 Occasionally, large or off-colored clots can be a warning sign of a bigger issue.